PHP 7.3 is Already Available at FastComet

 Our primary goal has been and will always be to deliver the fastest performance technically possible, and we ensure that by constantly trying to provide the latest and most significant features to our end users.
 In a true geek fashion, we all here at FastComet love benchmarks.

 Linux benchmarking website Phoronix run a benchmark test when version 7.3 Alpha 1 was released.
 It turns out that in the popular PHPBench benchmark, 7.3.0 Alpha 1 is about 7% faster than the current 7.2 stable version and 22% faster than 7.0:

 Even if we are ignoring the language additions, 7.3 is worthwhile for web administrators even if only for the noticeable enhancements in performance.
 Easily with a click of a button can net you performance benefits ranging from anywhere between 7 to 17% improvements and depending on the metrics checked astonishing 42 percents.
 Onto the other big question then:

 How to Upgrade to PHP 7.3?

 We have recently ensured that our new users utilize on default PHP 7.2, thanks to the underlying benefits of it.

 Although you would find that WordPress 5.0 official page recommends version 7.3 of the scripting language, some other applications don’t work on PHP 7.3 yet.
 Magento 2, Symfony 3.3.6, ownCloud 10.0.10 and others don’t fully support it at the time of writing this article.

 Moving to the latest version of the scripting language should not harm the site’s work, and any of our clients can do so by following the steps to update the scripting language version or by contacting our Technical Support for further assistance.

-Is your website still running on 5.6?
+Is your website still running at 5.6?
 If that is the case, not only your website is slower than necessary, but it’s probably unsafe as well.
 PHP 5.6 will not receive any new security updates anymore.
 So why are you still waiting?
 The time to get your boost in performance is now.
 Upgrade your site with version 7.3 today, and get it to perform 10-17% better overall!